-In the meantime, it’s important to remember that EC is a perspective on God’s creation, not an alternative scientific model.
-Because EC accepts mainstream scientific consensus on the age of the earth and the evolutionary model of the diversity of life, there is no real need to rewrite existing science materials.
+It’s important to remember that EC is a perspective on God’s creation, not an alternative scientific model.
+Because EC accepts the scientific consensus on the age of the earth and the evolutionary model of the diversity of life, there is no real need to rewrite existing science materials.
 Many EC parents are comfortable using quality secular science resources aimed at children and incorporating their theological perspective into their instruction when appropriate.
-A parent may occasionally want to comment on atheistic or naturalistic worldviewsthey notice in these resources, but most science books for children are not written in a way that unnecessarily pits faith against science.
+A parent may occasionally want to comment on atheistic or naturalistic worldviews they notice in these resources, but most science books for children are not written in a way that unnecessarily pits faith against science.
 As they study nature and the Bible together, parents can feel free to introduce their children to the theological ideas of EC in an age appropriate way.

 How do I find homeschool science materials that aren’t anti-evolution?